-Paula Donovan holds a master’s degree in Corporate and Political Communication from Fairfield University.
+She holds a Master’s degree in Corporate and Political Communication.